harshar1987/harshar1987/README.md

 I care about writing clean, readable & understandable code.
 I practice the Boy Scout rule & opportunistic refactoring and follow the <b>YAGNI, KISS , DRY principles</b>.

 Apart from work, I like to spend time with my family and play with my 2-year-old.
-I utilize my free time to read Software Engineering books, tech blogs, articles, or videos to keep up with rapid changes in technology landscape.
+I utilize my free time to read Software Engineering books, tech blogs, articles, or videos to keep up with latest happenings in technology landscape.